-It started when the director of the CoosBay-North Bend Promotions Committee called and said she was looking for people interested in making a 5-day trip from Eureka, California to Coos Bay, Oregon on a boat like the one Captain Cook sailed in 1768.
+It happened when the director of the CoosBay-North Bend Promotions Committee called me and said she was looking for people interested in making a week-long trip from Eureka, California to Coos Bay, Oregon on a boat like the one Captain Cook sailed in 1768.

 At first I thought, "This would be fun to ride on a tall sailing ship".
 But, then she explained it would NOT BE JUST A RIDE! ... they were looking for crew members to operate the ship just as it was in the 18th century!